Quafadas/vecxt/site/docs/_docs/benchmarks/performance.md

 ### JVM

 On the JVM, firstly, we have the JVM.
-It does a really good job of optimising code.

-As we target performance, this library also targets the "project Panama", "Vector", or "SIMD" apis, which aim to provide hardware accelerated performance.
+JVM Good.
+Further this library also targets the "project Panama", "Vector", or "SIMD" apis, which aim to provide hardware accelerated performance.
+Each function has been benchmarked for performance vs a `while` loop.

-The BLAS shim uses that API to hit C levels of performance for BLAS operations.
+The BLAS shim uses that API to hit C levels of performance for BLAS operations and is written by a MS researcher.
+It's good.

-Where I can benchmark a performance improvement vs a "while" loop, I've begun adding my own vectorised implementation for hot operations.

 ### JS

 On Node, this shim ships with it's own C BLAS implementation.

-In browser / elsewhere, it's done in loop-unrolled native arrays.
+The BLAS implementation it's done in loop-unrolled native arrays.

 TODO: Investigate webassembly?